Hellman & Friedman picks banks for Associated Materials IPO -sources

-NEW YORK, June 28 Buyout firm Hellman & Friedman LLC has picked Goldman Sachs Group, Barclays and UBS AG to lead a planned initial public offering of Associated Materials, a maker of home-building products that it bought for $1.3 billion in 2010, two people familiar with the matter said on Friday.
+NEW YORK Buyout firm Hellman & Friedman LLC has picked Goldman Sachs Group (GS.N), Barclays (BARC.L) and UBS AG UBSN.VX to lead a planned initial public offering of Associated Materials, a maker of home-building products that it bought for $1.3 billion in 2010, two people familiar with the matter said on Friday.

 Associated Materials, which makes products like vinyl and aluminum siding and vinyl fencing under brands including Gentek and Alpine Windows, is among several building products companies looking to go public this year as the U.S. housing market recovers from a deep slump.